multi-io/armbox/README.md

 management interface and network, ADSL uplink connectivity, DynDNS client setup.

-Only fully implemented for the Lamobo R1 right now, but can be used as a basis for creating images for other boards, as long as Armbian supports them.
+Only fully implemented for the Lamobo R1 and Clearfog Pro right now, but can be used as a basis for creating images for other boards, as long as Armbian supports them.

 ## Requirements